William Hamilton (diplomat): Music

 The Hamiltons gave musical entertainments in which they played (William the violin, and Catherine the harpsichord or pianoforte) with some of their servants or professional musicians.
 During their tour of Italy in 1770, the young Mozart and his father were introduced to the Hamiltons.
 Catherine played the harpsichord for Mozart, and he said he found her performance "uncommonly moving".
 Another musical visitor was the music historian Charles Burney, who stayed at Villa Angelica at Portici and was helped by Hamilton with his research.
 Burney thought that Catherine Hamilton was the best harpsichord player in Naples.
 When the young Irish singer Michael Kelly arrived in Naples, he was introduced to the Court by Hamilton.
 The young Irish composer Thomas Carter also stayed with him around 1788.

 Catherine Hamilton died in August 1782; her body was returned to Britain for burial in the Barlow vault at the old Slebech parish church.
 Hamilton wrote to his niece Mary: "I must for ever feel the loss of the most amiable the most gentle and virtuous companion that ever man was blessed with".

+Pagan Fertility Studies

+Hamilton discovered evidence of a fertility cult involving phallus worship in the province of Abruzzi.
+He reported his findings to the Society of Dilettanti, of which he was a member.
+In 1783 he published some of those findings in a slim volume, The Worship of Priapus: An account of the fete of St. Cosmo and Damiano celebrated at Isernia in 1780...
+These writings were condemned for their mixture of sexual and religious ideas.